BafanaMadume/Python-week1-week4/Week2.md

   * To let a function return a value ,use the return statement

   ### Pass Statement
-  * function definitions cannot be empty ,if by chance we have a function definition with no content ,put in the pass statement to avoid getting an error
+  * function definitions cannot be empty ,if by chance we have a function definition with no content ,put in the pass statement to avoid getting an error.
+---

+## 1.2 VARIABLES AND SCOPE
+This is how global and local variables interact in python .

+#### Function Scope
+This allowed us to see a tuple and dictionary of the passed arguments ,Another method allows us to access all variables with a python function without any aserisks.This method is called the **"locals"** function

+##### LOCALS()
+a variable that is created inside a function belongs to the local scope of that function,and can only be used inside that function
+* Variable names that are only accessible locally within the function

+##### GLOBAL()
+A variable created in the main body of the python code is a global variable and beongs to the global scope .
+* Global variables are available from within any scope,global and local
+* A variable created outside of a function is global and can be used by anyone

 ---
 # 2. CLASSES AND OBJECTS FUNDAMENTALS
 ---